Houston aquarium shooting leaves 2 dead, including suspect and 1 hurt

 The circumstances surrounding the shooting have not been reported.

-The aquarium is a mile from Minute Maid Park near where a 17-year-old was shot in the head and remained on life support following a road rage shooting after his family left an Astros game Tuesday night.
+The aquarium is a mile from Minute Maid Park near where a 17-year-old was shot in the head and later died following a road rage shooting after his family left an Astros game Tuesday night.

 This story is developing.
 Check back for updates.